Hi!

 I was born and grew up in Minneapolis, MN (US), and did my BAs (English, Japanese) and MFA (Creative Writing–Poetry; minor in Studio Arts), at the University of Minnesota.
 I had really excellent teachers and peers over those seven years, some of whom are still my best readers.
 During my MFA I spent time at the Scuola Internazionale de Grafica in Venice, Italy, where a Judd Fellowship provided me with the time to work on prints and poems.

 In 2006 I moved to Dole, France, where I taught English at Lycée Charles Nodier.
 In 2007 I moved to Nottingham, UK, where I did my PhD in Critical Theory, writing about love, affect, reading, and deconstruction.
-Eventually my doctoral work will be revised into a book about writing, reading, thinking, feeling, and crying.
-From 2012-2018 I lived in Belgium.
+My doctoral thesis was about forms of knowing: scholarship, writing, reading, thinking, feeling, artmaking, worship, and crying.
+From 2012-2018 I lived in Belgium; from 2017-2021 in Maine (US); from 2021-22 in Iowa; and since 2022 I have lived in Dublin, Ireland.

 Organize your own book tour